 The classic terrain of the South Hams has led to some immense battles in the past with previous winners including; Darrel Webster, Mark Bell, Peter Longbottom, Jon Locke and our own Mike Parker.

-On the 6th and 7th April 2019, the Mid Devon CC organised the 46th edition of the Totnes Vire.
+In 2021, the Mid Devon CC will organise the 47th edition of the Totnes Vire.

 To find out more about the event please contact firstname.lastname@example.org